-We intend that all pupils achieve this through a curriculum which is designed to be investigative and enquiring.
-Teachers strive to achieve the highest standards from learners, in order for them to be exceptionally well prepared for the next stage in their education and their future.
-The curriculum is cohesive and progressive, with skills and knowledge that is built upon year-on-year, but also flexible enough to ensure that remains relevant and stimulating and reflects the context of Kings Hill within the wider world.
+We intend that all pupils achieve this through a curriculum, which is designed to be investigative and enquiring.
+Teachers strive to achieve the highest standards from learners, in order for them to be exceptionally well prepared for the next stage in their education and their future careers.
+The curriculum is cohesive and progressive, with knowledge and skills that are built upon year-on-year, but also flexible enough to ensure that remains relevant and stimulating and reflects the context of Kings Hill within the wider world.
 Through this curriculum, teachers inspire children to develop a love of learning.